mbelchin/docker-php-nginx-mysql-postgres-composer/README.md

 ## Prerequisites

 You must have docker running on your computer.
-Follow instalation instructions from here:
+Follow the installation instructions from here:

 https://docs.docker.com/desktop/